ajorians/AmplitudeSDK/README.md

 # AmplitudeSDK
-SDK To Track Events On Amplitude.
+A cross-platform SDK for interacting with Amplitude.

+Hope that helps! :smiley: